jakobib/makespec/makespec.md

 GITHUB
   : Github repository to link to in revision history.

-REVISIONS
-  : Number of revisions to show in the revision history (GIT_CHANGES).

-FORMATS
-  : If your specification contains a RDF ontology written in Turtle syntax,
-    set `FORMATS=ttl owl`.
-More formats may be supported in the future.

 TITLE
   : Title, unless already specified in the source file.